Unfavorable

 HB0649

-In 2022, our nonpublic school communities came to the table in good faith to pass the sweeping education nondiscrimination legislation (HB 850 of 2022) after years of opposing unconstitutional bills akin to the one presently before this committee today containing a cause of action with monetary damage remedies.
-Retreading this legislation is in bad faith and revisits patently unconstitutional provisions.
+In 2022, our nonpublic school communities came to the table in good faith to pass sweeping education nondiscrimination legislation (HB 850 of 2022) after years of opposing unconstitutional bills akin to the one presently before this committee today.
+Retreading this legislation is in bad faith and revisits patently unconstitutional provisions, including lawsuits with money damages.

-Turning back to nonpublic schools, the vast majority of the 138,000+ Maryland nonpublic school students attend faith-based schools.
-Here, those schools are constitutionally protected, both in state and federal constitutions, from being forced to abandon their sincerely held religious beliefs.
+Moreover, those faith-based nonpublic schools are constitutionally protected, both in state and federal constitutions, from being forced to abandon their sincerely held religious beliefs as required by this bill.
 Courts have ruled specifically that faith-based schools may not be forced to choose between the tenets of their faith and state benefits, including funding.
 (See Trinity Lutheran Church of Columbia, Inc. v.
 Comer, 582 U.S. 449 (2017), Espinoza v.
 Montana Department of Revenue, 591 U.S. 464 (2020), Carson v.
 Makin, 596 U.S. 767 (2022), and Bethel Ministries v.
 Salmon, 531 F. Supp.
-3d 1016 (2021))
+3d 1016 (2021)).
+Passing this legislation opens Maryland up to controversial lawsuits against our state were it to pass this draconian legislation.

 We are deeply concerned that HB 649 proposes that religious and faith-based schools would have their decisions judged by a State commission that will not respect or consider the sincerely held religious beliefs of the school or, accordingly, their constitutional rights.
 Allowing a commission that is unrelated to educational practices and procedures to literally police faith-based schools regarding broad terms of discrimination, potentially resulting in a cause of action which could result in compensatory or punitive monetary damages, is clearly unconstitutional and an overreach.